ubco-W2022T1-cosc301/project-group37/final_report_group37.md

 In the case of Citygroup stock, it can be observed that a reverse split took place in 2011 which caused an increase in the stock price.
 The expected decrease in trading volume wasn't observed in the case of Citygroup stock.
 Instead there were sharp spikes in trading volume despite the increase in stock price.
 It can be speculated that this could be because investors saw 2011 to be a lucrative time to invest in the stock as the financial market was crashing which causes prices to be at their lowest.
 However, this is an assumption and therefore stock trading volume is temporarily affected by stock splits but these effects are negligible in comparison to the effects of macro economic factors on the stock trading volume.

+More Information on my analysis can be found at ["Analysis 2"](https://github.com/ubco-W2022T1-cosc301/project-group37/blob/main/notebooks/analysis2.ipynb).

 # Question 3 + Results:
 ### My main research question was related to the relation between Cost of Revenue and Total Revenue among companies.